Ted Moult: Early life

-Moult was born in Derby.
-He left Derby School at 17 in 1944 but, by 22, had his first dairy farm in Sinfin, on the outskirts of the city.
-He has been credited with the concept of "pick-your-own" strawberries at his farm; he began in 1961, and always made a point of greeting his customers.
+Moult was born on 11 February 1926 in Derby.
+He left Derby School at 17 in 1944, and by age 22 had his first dairy farm in Sinfin, on the outskirts of the city.
+He has been credited with the concept of "pick-your-own" strawberries at his farm: he began in 1961, and always made a point of greeting his customers.

-Showbiz career
+Career

-Moult first came to public attention in the 1950s on BBC Radio's general knowledge quiz Brain of Britain, although he was knocked out in the first round.
+Moult first came to public attention in the 1950s on BBC Radio's general knowledge quiz Brain of Britain, though he was knocked out in the first round.
 He consolidated his fame with appearances on discussion programmes such as Any Questions? and panel games such as Ask Me Another, and was a household name by the mid-1960s.
-The presenter Franklin Engelmann gave him the nickname 'Ticknall Ted'.
-In December 1959, he was the week's castaway on BBC Radio 4's Desert Island Discs.
+The presenter Franklin Engelmann gave him the nickname Ticknall Ted.
+In December 1959, he was the week's castaway on BBC Radio 4's Desert Island Discs; his chosen favourite record, book and luxury item were Beethoven's "Symphony No 6 in F Major (Opus 68)", Charles Dickens' The Pickwick Papers and some drawing equipment respectively.
 He was the subject of This Is Your Life in February 1964 when he was surprised by Eamonn Andrews at the BBC Television Theatre.